ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### One

-The method one hopfully speaks like a lot of methods for itself.
+The method one hopefully speaks like a lot of methods for itself.
 It will add `limit 1` to your query and return a single result.

 ```php
 $jeffry = $people->select()->where('name', 'jeffry')->one(); // [id: 2, name: 'jeffry']